frencojobs/envify/README.md

 ## Acknowledgement

 To make this project possible, I had to learn about source code generation which I didn't know anything about.
 I had to read source codes of large source code generator projects like [`json_serializable`](https://github.com/google/json_serializable.dart) and many others.
-So in certain parts like how the tests are written, and how the API is structured are influenced by those projects.
+So certain parts like how the tests are written, and how the API is structured are influenced by those projects.
 The parse used in the generator comes from the [dotenv](https://pub.dev/packages/dotenv) package.

 Also, using a class as an abstraction layer instead of directly accessing the generated code is a design decision I made so that the error when the `env.g.dart` part file is not generated, won't spread out through the project.
 Now even when the part file is not generated yet, the error only stays in the `env.dart` file.